sreeduggirala/TxB-Raffle/README.md

 1. ERC-20 and ERC-1155 raffles
 2. Mobile push notifications

-Note: TxB Lottery is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.
+Note: TxB Raffle is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.